 In 1995 Steve was honored by Montana’s Art Council with a personal invitation to the Governor’s Residence by Governor Marc Racicot.

 In 2003 and 2004 Steve won Duck’s Unlimited Print for Montana State.
 Steve’s work has toured through the Pacific Northwest in various galleries and museums and throughout the years has gained in recognition and popularity.
-One of Steve’s most cherished honors was been being voted as The Bitterroot’s Most Favorite Artist for the five years.
+One of Steve’s most cherished honors was been being voted as The Bitterroot’s Most Favorite Artist for the eight years.

 His most cherished reward though has been sharing his love to paint with the children in local schools.